lortkipa/beauty-protocol/README.md

-# Beauty-Protocol
+# About the project
-Beauty boot protocol is a modern, portable, featureful, and extensible boot protocol
+Beauty boot protocol is a simple, modern and portable boot protocol.
+It is mainly supported by [Beauty Bootloader](https://github.com/lortkipa/beauty-bootloader).